Kareem-124/PalSika-Barcode-Scanner/readme.md

 - [ ]  Add delete/edit products at "All-Products" page.

-- [ ]  Adding 'beep' sound when scanning products.
+- [x]  Adding 'beep' sound when scanning products.

 - [ ] Improving the security for the application to meet the web security standers.

+- [x] Creating and adding Favicon.

 # Demo (Work In Progress)